Hexagram 40XièDeliverance

 Deliverance puts water (Kan) below and thunder (Zhen) above.
 The image the Xiang compresses into four characters is exact: 雷雨作 — thunder and rain arise.
 The storm has broken; the rain has fallen; the obstruction that defined Hexagram 39 has been resolved.
 The Tuan extends the picture into the fundamental release the hexagram names: 天地解而雷雨作,雷雨作而百果草木皆甲坼 — heaven and earth release, thunder and rain arise, and the hundred fruits, grasses, and trees all burst forth.
 The structural claim is that the deliverance is not a passive lifting of pressure; it is the active condition under which growth that was suppressed becomes possible all at once.

 The hexagram statement is unusually precise about the timing the release imposes. 利西南 — advantage in the southwest, the direction the King Wen tradition associates with the receptive, with the multitude, with the terrain where consolidation is possible. 無所往,其來復吉 — if there is nowhere left to go, the return is fortunate.
-The line names the actor for whom the work of the obstruction period is complete and whose correct move is to come back to the conditions that preceded it. 有攸往,夙吉 — if there is somewhere left to go, going early is fortunate.
-The second branch names the actor for whom the obstruction was a delay and not a redirection, and whose correct move is to resume immediately while the window is still open.
-The decision content is the timing diagnosis: the hexagram does not pick the branch for the actor; it forces the actor to decide which branch their situation actually occupies.
+This branch is for the situation in which the work of the obstruction period is complete and the correct move is to come back to the conditions that preceded it. 有攸往,夙吉 — if there is somewhere left to go, going early is fortunate.
+The second branch is for the situation in which the obstruction was a delay and not a redirection, and the correct move is to resume immediately while the window is still open.
+The decision content is the timing diagnosis: the hexagram does not pick the branch for you; it forces you to decide which branch your situation actually occupies.

 Read with H40’s structural pair Hexagram 39 — Obstruction — the posture is the precise inverse.
 Hexagram 39 is the discipline of stopping when the wall is impassable; Hexagram 40 is the discipline of moving cleanly once the wall has been removed.
 The line texts then walk through the specific cleanup the release allows: the foxes exposed at line 2, the trailing attachments released at line 4, the institutional downward release at line 5, the final shot at the falcon at line 6.
 The hexagram is honest that the release is itself the period of work, not the rest after it.